scottqueen-bixal/fastapi-todos-fiber/README.md

    - **Adminer (DB UI):** [http://todo.com:8080](http://todo.com:8080)
    - **Traefik Dashboard:** [http://traefik.todo.com](http://traefik.todo.com)

+## Frontend Application
+The React frontend is located in the `frontend` directory and includes the following key components:

+- `App.tsx`: Main application file.
+- `TodoComponent.tsx`: Component for individual todo items.
+- `TodoListComponent/`: Component for rendering the list of todos with virtualization.
+- `utils.ts`: Utility functions for API interactions.

-## FastAPI Application
+## Backend Application
-The FastAPI application is located in the `app` directory and follows a modular structure:
+The FastAPI backend is located in the `backend` directory and follows a modular structure:

 - `main.py`: Entry point of the application.
 - `db.py`: Database configuration and session management.
-- `dependencies.py`: Contains shared dependencies.
-- `routers/todos.py`: Routes for managing todos.
+- `routers/Todos.py`: Routes for managing todos.
 - `schemas/Todos.py`: Pydantic models for todos.

 ## Migrations